 After the distillery was finally able to start production in December 2005, new major challenges for the operation of the distillery await at the beginning of 2006:

-February 12: a fire breaks out in the directly fired kiln and destroys it to a large extent.
+- On February 12, a fire breaks out in the kiln and destroys it to a large extent.
 The malt drying on the floor of the directly fired kiln had caught fire.
 The fire was prevented from spreading to other buildings by the quick and professional intervention of the Islay Fire Brigade.
 As it is not possible to malt and kiln for several months, the malt demand will be covered exclusively with barley malted according to Ardbeg specifications from the Port Ellen Maltings until the beginning of 2008.
-Subsequently, the company finally abandons the idea of producing all malt in-house was subsequently abandoned and two different product lines were created: the normal Kilchoman, produced with malt to Ardbeg specifications (50 ppm), and the “100% Islay”, made from self-malted barley (approx. 25 ppm), in which all the steps from barley cultivation to bottling are actually carried out at Kilchoman itself – which thus corresponds to the postulated claim of a farm distillery.
+Subsequently, the company finally abandons the idea of producing all malt itself and later launches two different product lines: the normal Kilchoman produced with malt according to Ardbeg specifications (50 ppm) and the “100% Islay” made from self-malted barley (approx. 20 ppm), in which really all work steps from barley cultivation to bottling are carried out at Kilchoman itself – which thus corresponds to the postulated claim of a farm distillery.

 - After initially purchasing bourbon barrels and hogsheads from Speyside cooperage, at the end of 2006, through the mediation of Dr. James Swan, the renowned Buffalo Trace Distillery from Kentucky was won as a barrel supplier.
-In future, only bourbon barrels from this distillery will be used, which are to be filled a maximum of twice in the future.
+In future, only bourbon barrels from this distillery will be used, which are to be filled a maximum of twice.
 This creates a barrel material consistency that is unusual among Scottish whisky distilleries.
 The sherry casks (butts and hogsheads) are also exclusively purchased from the Bodega Miguel Martin, Jerez in Spain.